aspose-psd/Aspose.PSD-Documentation/java/release-notes/release-notes-2020/aspose-psd-for-java-20-4-release-notes/_index.md

 String outPsdFilePath = "AllLclrResourceColorsReversed.psd";

-// In the file colors of layers' highlighting are in this order
+// In the file colors of layers highlighting are in this order

 Short[] sheetColors = new Short[] {